arushah2007/arushStudent/fullstackblog.md

  **Dictionaries (Columns):**
-The `read()` method converts a Profile instance into a dictionary for API responses.
-Each `Profile` represents a row, with attributes as columns.
+The `read()` method converts the attributes of a profile(name, favorite class, grade, etc.) into a dictionary so that they can be easily returned as JSON in the API response.

   ```python
   def read(self):